FRCTeam5458DigitalMinds/team5458.com/_pages/alumni.md

 Drawing from his robotics experience, Josh emphasizes the significance of pursuing happiness and fulfillment in one's journey, urging current members to remain dedicated to their chosen paths: “Whatever you are training to do, make it something that you enjoy doing.”
 He highlights that robotics isn't solely about wielding power tools; it encompasses administrative and programming skills, offering a multifaceted learning platform.

-Reflecting on his favorite robot, the 2019 Deep Space is special in Josh’s heart.
+### Favorite Robot: Axon from 2019 Deep Space
  He marvels at the intricate design of the elevator and recalls the joy of its construction.

-Among his most cherished memories is the excitement of the 2022 World Championship qualification.
+### Favorite Memory: Success at 2022 Sacramento Regional
 Josh fondly remembers the triumphant moment of being hoisted onto the shoulders of his team members after success in the Sacramento Regional and securing a spot in the championships.

-With a steadfast commitment to his craft and a wealth of experiences garnered from robotics, Josh continues to inspire and excel on his professional welding journey.